Signorini/access-log-filter/README.md

     * asyncio (>3.5)

     * Embedded dnspython
-    * Embedded ipwhois (with changes to be compatible with python 3.5)
+    * Embedded ipwhois (with modifications, to be compatible with python 3.5)

 ##### Development